HansiMcKlaus/AudioSpectrumVisualizer/README.md

 `-fe, --frequencyEnd` Limits the range of frequencies to \<frequencyEnd>Hz.
 If frequencyEnd=False: Ends at highest frequency.
 Default: False

-`-v, --video` Additionaly creates a video (.mp4) from image sequence.
+`-v, --video` Additionally creates a video (.mp4) from image sequence.
 Default: False"

-`-va, --videoAudio` Additionaly creates a video (.mp4) from image sequence and audio.
+`-va, --videoAudio` Additionally creates a video (.mp4) from image sequence and audio.
 Default: False"

 `-ds, --disableSmoothing` Disables all smoothing (smoothT and smoothY).
 Default: False

-## Stiles
+## Styles

 Currently only a white bar chart, however more will be added at a later date!